 Craig C. Dembek is global head of credit research and a senior research analyst on the firm's taxable fixed income team with primary responsibility for banks, brokers, and real estate investment trusts (REITs).
 He rejoined Macquarie Investment Management (MIM) in March 2007.
 During his previous time at the firm, from April 1999 to January 2001, he was a senior investment grade credit analyst.
-Most recently, he spent four years at Chartwell Investment Partners as a senior fixed income analyst and Turner Investment Partners as a senior fixed income analyst and portfolio manager.
-Dembek also spent two years at Stein, Roe & Farnham as a senior fixed income analyst.
+Most recently, he spent four years at Chartwell Investment Partners as a senior fixed income analyst and Turner Investment Partners as a senior fixed income analyst.
 Earlier in his career, he worked for two years as a lead bank analyst at the Federal Reserve Bank of Boston.
 Dembek earned a bachelor's degree in finance from Michigan State University and an MBA with a concentration in finance from the University of Vermont.

 Paul A. Matlack, CFA Senior Vice President, Senior Portfolio Manager, Fixed Income Strategist - Delaware VIP Fund For Income Series and Delaware VIP Investment Grade Series Paul A. Matlack is a strategist and senior portfolio manager for the firm's fixed income team.
 Matlack rejoined the firm in May 2010.
 During his previous time at Macquarie Investment Management (MIM) from September 1989 to October 2000, he was senior credit analyst, senior portfolio manager, and left the firm as co-head of the high yield group.
 Most recently, he worked at Chartwell Investment Partners from September 2003 to April 2010 as senior portfolio manager in fixed income, where he managed core, core plus, and high yield strategies.
 Prior to that, Matlack held senior roles at Turner Investment Partners, PNC Bank, and Mellon Bank.
 He earned a bachelor's degree in international relations from the University of Pennsylvania and an MBA with a concentration in finance from George Washington University.
 Robert A. Vogel Jr., CFA Vice President, Senior Portfolio Manager - Delaware VIP Equity Income Series and Delaware VIP Growth and Income Series